KDE/breeze/README.md

 &nbsp;

 ## System icon theme
 To make your Plasma Desktop fully consistent, there are also matching system icon themes.
-These add consistent titlebar button icons to certain minor context menus in Plasma, for example, _Classik with Square highlight_:
+These add consistent titlebar button icons to certain minor context menus in Plasma, for example, _Classik-with-Square-highlight_:
 > <img src="https://raw.githubusercontent.com/paulmcauley/classikstyles/paulmcauley/selectable_buttoniconstyles/screenshots/classik_square_icons.png" alt="Screenshot of Classik with Square highlight icon theme" width="512">

 To obtain these icon themes go to System Settings->Appearance->Icons->Get New Icons... and search for "classikstyles".
 Then download your theme of choice to match your Button icon style and Button highlight style: